 4.3.1 Current Status:

 Global Names Index project [19] allows to search by name string, genus, author, year, species epithet and shows which data sources have matching names, and gives links to every name usage.
 It is also powered by our first attempt to make lexical groups.
 It is the oldest service we have, and its development was mostly financed by Encyclopedia of Life and GBIF.
 The publically available code went through only minor updates recently and is becoming outdated.
 However GN Resolver uses very similar database structure and is planned to become the second major release of Global Names Index.
 Current version of GNI is an example of a stable code, which only crashed during last few years due to power or network outages.
-However from time to time GNI slowdowns as a result of unusually high traffic.
+However from time to time GNI experiences slowdowns as a result of unusually high traffic.
 GNI usage is approximately 1500 page visits a day.

 4.3.2 Challenges: lexical groups, error correction.

 Lexical and nomenclatural groups.
-We can use resolution and reconciliation information cross-referenced index data sources Global Names Architecture is aware of. o speed up future resolution and reconciliation, create a service for fast crosslinking between data, allow data sources to be enriched information from other data sources. of robust and comprehensive lexical and nomenclatural groups.
+We can use resolution and reconciliation information to create a cross-referenced index among data sources that the Global Names Architecture is aware of.
+To speed up future resolution and reconciliation, we will create a service for fast crosslinking between data, allowing data sources to be enriched with information from other data sources.
+The creation of robust and comprehensive lexical and nomenclatural groups for all types of organisms is critical to this process, and is only being explored through Global Names.

-Error correction, annotation layer. of massive volumes of data from a variety of sources creates a problem of curation.
-People using the site will find mistakes and want to correct them.
+Error correction, annotation layer.
+The aggregation of massive volumes of data from a variety of sources creates a problem of curation.
+People using the site will find mistakes and will want to correct them.
 Human input is a precious commodity and should be done only once for every mistake in a name string.
-Global Names services are not designed to fix errors in various data sources.
-However they would be able to a persistent annotation layer the provided data.
-Such layerwould allow to annotate and even correct misrepresentations.
+Global Names services are not designed to fix errors originating in various data sources.
+However they would be able to edit a persistent annotation layer that is associated with the provided data.
+Such a layer, as is being developed by the FilteredPush team, would allow users to annotate and even correct misrepresentations.
 Creation of a globally available annotation/curation layer is a major challenge of Global Names Architecture and biodiversity in general.
+The TCH proposal includes requests for funds to integrate FilteredPush into Global Names.

 Surrogates.
-Surrogates, or "dark taxa", are labels that de facto identify taxa but are not Linnaean Code-governed scientific names.
+Surrogates, or "dark taxa", are labels that de facto identify taxa but are not in the style of Linnaean Code-governed scientific names.
 They include labels like "Coccinella sp.
 42" and, importantly, short gene sequences such as DNA barcodes or tags from high throughput sequencers [61, 62].
 Submissions to GenBank without taxonomic names now exceed submissions with such names [6, 63].

-In 2010, 87% of invertebrate records submitted to GenBank were surrogates [6], Eptesicus sp.
+In 2010, 87% of invertebrate records submitted to GenBank were surrogates [6], for example Eptesicus sp.
 A JLE-2010.
-If we are to avoid a profound epistemic split in diversity studies, it is critical for the names-based cyberinfrastructure to include surrogates, them in a taxonomically/phylogenetically meaningful name context so that data on all members of same lineages can be integrated.
+If we are to avoid a profound epistemic split in diversity studies, it is critical for the names-based cyberinfrastructure to include surrogates, placing them in a taxonomically/phylogenetically meaningful name context so that data on all members of same lineages can be integrated [64, 65].

 Semantic world presence.
 The emergence of the Linked Open Data Cloud (LODC) environment offers new semantic pathways through which data and metadata can be made available for unlimited analyses [66].
 Biology is disproportionately highly active within LODC [67].
 GNDIRS needs to be able to represent its data in a semantically friendly manner.